Khronus-Project/docs.khronus.xyz/collaborate.md

 # Collaborating
-If you want to collaborate with the project contact us at khron.info@outlook.com
+If you want to collaborate with the project contact us at khronus-project@outlook.